UT-ADL/e2e-rally-estonia/README.md

 - Steering angle
 - Trajectory waypoints (longitudinal part fixed)

-Only lateral control (steering) is predicted, longitudinal control (throttle) is not predicted and must be controlled using other means.
+Current models only predict lateral control (steering), longitudinal control (throttle) is not predicted and must be controlled using other means.

 ## Training